Fred Wollman, President

 through the groves (with permission from the grove owners) into Pauma Valley.
 Now with new owners, more houses being built, and gates; we have lost access to the groves.
 We currently travel into Ramona, or Julian to ride, we desperately need open space preserves in North County to support our growing population.
 This became very apparent in 2020 when the County parks closed their staging & parking lots due to Covid-19.

 I joined the VCTA Board as the Equestrian Liaison in 2021.
 I have been a member of the Valley Center Trails Association since 2010.
-I am currently trying to unite the equestrian community so equestrians have a larger voice for multi-use trails, and other related issues that affect the equestrian community.
+I am currently trying to unite the equestrian community, so equestrians have a larger voice for multi-use trails, and other related issues that affect the equestrian community.

 I am an advocate for multi-use trails, and open space preserves.
-I support Rancho Lilac and believe this ranch should be open to the public with staging for equestrians, and multi-use trails, it is a beautiful 902 acre ranch rich in history it also has many well established trails.
+I support Rancho Lilac and believe this ranch should be open to the public with staging for equestrians, and multi-use trails, it is a beautiful 902-acre ranch rich in history it also has many well-established trails.
 Rancho Lilac should be preserved for future generations to enjoy.
 I support finding a legal entrance and staging area into Daley Ranch from the Valley Center side.

 Laury Flora, Board Member